afry-south/afry-south.github.io/_pages/competence-groups.md

 - [X] [The Mythical Man-Month](https://en.wikipedia.org/wiki/The_Mythical_Man-Month)
 - [X] [Clean Code](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882)
 - [ ] [Designing Data-Intensive Applications](https://dataintensive.net/) (Currently Reading)

-### Algorithms
-The Algorithm group is run by Linus Röman & Carl Ekerot.
-Historically the evenings has mainly been about doing really fun and challenging coding games were you compete against each-other.
-See the [Slack Group](https://buitsouth.slack.com/archives/CPE14G5LH) for more information.

 ### Front-End
 The Front-End group is run by Nguyen Lam.